albertomoa/DS-TripleTen-ex-Practicum-Machine-Learning-Modeling/Final project/Readme.md

-Final Project : Steel Manufatur
+Final Project : Steel Manufacture

 Project Overview:
 For my final Tripleten project, I led an effort to reduce production costs at Steelproof, a large steel mill.
 It was the culmination of my studies and applied the skills I had learnt in Tripleten.
 The aim was to reduce energy consumption during steel processing, focusing on a predictive model with an MAE target below 6.0.